 Parish Councils also need representation at other local government meetings or on local bodies / organisations and Councillors may be asked to serve on certain groups or attend functions on behalf of the Parish Council.

 The Parish Council does not have a permanent office nor any full-time staff.
-The Clerk/RFO who works from home is employed for 50 hours per month.
-Attendance is required at the monthly Parish Council meetings and at the annual Parish meeting, usually in April and any other meetings required to carry out the functions of the Parish Council.
+The Clerk/RFO who works from home and is employed for 50 hours per month.

 Maiden Newton is a member of the Dorset Association of Parish and Town Councils.
 Training and support is provided through the Association.